 - Which workloads should be serviced by SaaS?

 - What is the approach to security?

 - Will my infrastructure remain business-compliant?

-Once these questions are addressed, organisations need to determine how they are going to transition applications and data to their chosen cloud environments while maintaining performance standards for their users and customers.
+Once these questions are addressed, organisations need to determine how they are going to prepare to migrate, transitioning applications and data to their chosen cloud environments while maintaining performance standards for their users and customers.

-For many, we question whether we need to complete the migration in-house, or whether we outsource.
-If the former, organisations need to ensure they have the skills and capabilities within their organisation, and that they can afford to have those individuals be taken away from their day-to-day management or strategic service development and instead, be dedicated to the migration project for a number of weeks or months, depending on the scale.
+For many, we question whether we need to complete the cloud migration in-house, or whether we outsource.
+If migrating in-house, organisations need to ensure they have the skills and capabilities within their organisation to prepare their migration strategy.
+And, that they can afford to have those individuals taken away from their day-to-day workload to focus on the migration project for a number of weeks or months, depending on the scale.

-If an organisation opts to outsource, they need to seek out experts who understand their business, have access to the right experience, providers and solutions to meet their needs, and manage the transformation.
+If an organisation opts to outsource their migration strategy, they need to seek out experts who understand their business, have access to the right experience, providers and solutions to meet their needs, and manage their transformation.

 Telstra blueprint for success